spot_img

 3. Rungs:

 A rung is a horizontal line in the ladder diagram that contains a combination of contacts and coils.
-Each rung represents a specific control sequence or operation within the program.
+Furthermore, each rung represents a specific control sequence or operation within the program, thereby allowing the PLC to execute distinct tasks in a structured and organized manner.

 4. Power Rails: